johnjosephhorton/EconNews/econ_rss.md

-# How to Make a Daily RSS Update
+# Set-up

-With the death of Google Reader, it is harder to stay on top of professional news.
+With the death of Google Reader, it is more difficult to stay on top of professional news.
+I

 1. Collect RSS feeds you want to follow
    - Authors